Question

 Leadership

-Excellent for rallying teams or resources for urgent initiatives.
-Shows ability to quickly organize and deploy people or assets for specific objectives.
+Excellent for rallying teams, resources, or support for important initiatives.
+Shows ability to inspire action and create momentum.

 Management